SeasonLeee/Timer-VanillaJS/README.md

 - [x] Finishing the onConfirm(), confirm button's funcion

-## lesson learned from this update...
+## lessons learned from this update...

 1. Since I simply want user to keep adding time after they hit yes on the 'yes' button, all I need to do is close the modal so that user can keep on editing time...